-Criteria JORC Code explanation Commentary Where aggregate intercepts incorporate short lengths of high-grade results and longer lengths of low- grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
-The assumptions used for any reporting of metal equivalent values should be clearly stated.
-Relationship between mineralisatio n widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
-If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
-The relationships between mineralization widths and intercept lengths at HN9 and Lady Julie remain to be clarified.
-If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (eg 'down hole length, true width not known').
-Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
-Refer to text.
-Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
-Plus 1g/t Au intersections from the historic drilling have been reported in this release.
-Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
-Not applicable.
+Criteria JORC Code explanation Commentary • Where aggregate intercepts incorporate short lengths of high-grade results and longer lengths of low- grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail. • The assumptions used for any reporting of metal equivalent values should be clearly stated.
+Relationship between mineralisatio • These relationships are particularly important in the reporting of Exploration Results.
+The relationships between mineralization widths and intercept lengths at HN9 and Lady Julie remain to be clarified. n widths and intercept lengths • If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported. \square If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (eg 'down hole length, true width not known').
+Diagrams • Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views. • Refer to text.
+Balanced reporting • Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
+Plus 1g/t Au intersections from the historical drilling have been reported in this release.
+Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances. • Not applicable.
 Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale step-out drilling).
-Diagrams clearly highlighting the areas of Shallow 2D seismic along two lines 8km lon each and larger passive seismic array and reprocessing of older Geoscience Australia seismic data sets along the Old Laverton Ro and Wallaby traverses.
+Diagrams clearly highlighting the areas of Shallow 2D seismic along two lines 8km long each and larger passive seismic array and reprocessing of older Geoscience Australia seismic data sets along the Old Laverton Rd and Wallaby traverses.

-Criteria JORC Code explanation Commentary possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
-Deeper drilling is being planned based on final interpretation of the 2D seismic and Passive seismic results.
+Criteria JORC Code explanation Commentary possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive. • Deeper drilling is being planned based on final interpretation of the 2D seismic and Passive seismic results shown in Table 1.